nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 then higher order raises an error because the components of the pair don't match the type.
 Finally if we're expecting a function on natural numbers and receive an untyped lambda, higher-order conditionally accepts the value.
 That's what the lock is trying to indicate.

-In the model we monitor the untyped function and check that every value it returns, forever more, is a natural number.
-If not then higher-order can trace the violation back to this boundary.
-And that's all you need to know to understand the higher-order semantics.
-It checks types eagerly when possible, and lazily when necessary.
+TODO explain details

 TODO: checks all first-order properties immediately and all higher-order properties in a delayed fashion